AnilDaoud/exp/_posts/2018-10-30-scraping-hk-pollution-2.markdown

-And we can save the resulting timeseries in nice CSV form for later use
+And we can save the resulting timeseries in nice CSV format for later use

 ```python